mtth/avsc/README.md

   var obj = type.decode(buf); // And deserialize it back.
   ```

-+ Get a readable record stream from an Avro container file:
++ Get a [readable stream][readable-stream] of decoded records from an Avro
+  container file:

   ```javascript
   avsc.decodeFile('records.avro')